 • Step-by-step guide to hosting a successful event (PDF)

-If you’d like to show the film in High Definition, you can add a Blu-ray disc with the full-length movie for an additional $25.
+If you’d like to show the film in High Definition, we can provide a digital file instead.
+Just contact us.

 If you’d like to charge admission or use the film screening as a fundraiser, please contact us for details.

 If your organization can not afford the screening kit, please contact us to discuss and we will work something out.